Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 - idx32ToPatt: lookup from 0...32 to the char pattern.
 - pattToIdx32: lookup from int(char-patt), which is 0...32, to the index of 0...32.
 The normal 0...31 values are stored mirrored to idx32ToPatt, value 32 is used to represent 0.

 Gaalop doesn't differ between a 0 result and a scalar result of value 0.
-The pattern 0b00100000 is added for a 0 value.
+The pattern 0b00100000 is added in this firmware for a 0 value, so the code can differentiate between a 0 result and a scalar result of value 0.

 Bytes needed: 5 * number of objects/transformations. + 33 + 33.
 About 200 bytes in total.